WarwickRSE/DoxygenTricks/README.md

 These include tricks on making Doxygen handle Fortran well, how to make good documentation for Academic developers and a few other handy tricks.

+## Seeing the results
+To see the generated docs, obtain Doxygen, and run it from the FortranExample subdirectory.
+By default, doxygen will use a local Doxyfile, which is provided.
+Then, open the file dummy\_page.html This redirects to the docs, so you can keep them all walled off in the html directory but still have a nice clickable/openable docs file in the root directory.

 ## Where to look

 Most of the tricks require you to put commands etc inline in your source code comments - look for the